Splash into better hearing with our waterproof** solutions!

 What is a digital vs. analog hearing aid?

-Digital hearing aids have all of the same features as analog hearing aids, but they use more complex technology to convert sound into digital signals and produce an exact replication of the sounds in your environment.
-Using multiple programs, digital devices can prioritize sounds like conversations over unwanted background noise.
+Digital hearing aids use complex technology to convert sound into digital signals.
+This delivers a more exact replication of the sounds in your environment and enables them to prioritize sounds like conversations over unwanted background noise.

-There’s also more flexibility with digital devices because they can be programmed to your specific hearing loss needs.
-Because of this technology and personalization, digital has become the preferred choice for many people deciding between analog vs. digital hearing aids.
+Digital hearing aids are adaptable and can be programmed to your specific hearing loss needs.
+Because of this technology and personalization, digital is the preferred choice for individuals with hearing loss.

 What are the different styles of hearing aids?